 Of course, no matter how secure we strive to make the residence halls the best thing you, as a resident can do to help, is be proactive and responsible with your own safety and the safety of all those in your residence hall.
 NEVER let anyone borrow your ID Card or room key.
 NEVER let someone you do not know into the residence hall.
 NEVER sign in someone you do not know.
 ALWAYS let a staff member know when something is wrong or concerning.

 What is the smoking policy in the student residences?

-Pursuant to State law and University policy smoking is prohibited in the residence halls.
+Pursuant to State law and University tobacco policy, smoking – including using e-cigarettes - is prohibited in the residence halls.
 Students wishing to smoke must do so outside and are required to be a reasonable distance (20 feet) away from the building to prevent smoke from entering the hall or rooms through open windows or doors.
 Chewing tobacco is also prohibited on university property.

 What are "quiet hours"?

 Quiet hours periods of time each day that are established to create an environment conducive to sleeping and studying within the residence halls.
 Quiet hours are 10 p.m. to 8 a.m.
 Sunday-Thursday, and 11:00pm to 10 a.m. on Friday-Saturday.
 During finals week, Quiet Hours are extended to a 24 hour basis to encourage studying and promote academic success.
 Additionally, even when not during Quiet Hours, residents are expected to be considerate of their peers, helping to keep a comfortable environment in their residence hall and help keep noise from the room from entering the hallway and disturbing other students.

 What do I do if I lose my key?

 To ensure the safety of all residents in the room, residents who have lost a key MUST report it to a staff member immediately so a lock change may be completed.
 The student's account will be charged $64 for the lock change, and all occupants of the room will receive new keys.